Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program

 PPIA Junior Summer Institute Campuses: Carnegie Mellon University’s Heinz College, Princeton University's School of Public and International Affairs, Berkeley's Goldman School of Public Policy, Michigan's Ford School of Public Policy, Minnesota's Humphrey School of Public Affairs, and Washington's Evans School of Public Policy and Governance

-Additional Information: Please read answers to frequently asked questions.
+Additional Information: Find answers to FAQs here.

 Deadline Information